-See Caroline Flack's dating past as she confirms Andrew Brady romance
+See Caroline Flack's famous dating past from Prince Harry to Niall Horan

 Maybe there’s something in the name Harry?
 We all remember when these two sparked romance rumours back in October 2011 after they were caught snogging during a boozy bash.

-One Direction singer Haz might have been 17 at the time, but Caroline later revealed that she’d ‘never apologise’ for the romance as she didn’t see the 14-year age gap as a problem.
+One Direction singer Harry might have been 17 at the time, but Caroline later revealed that she’d ‘never apologise’ for the romance as she didn’t see the 14-year age gap as a problem.

 ‘I’ve never felt I was much older than Harry.
 I still feel 18 and I probably act that way half the time’, she previously told The Sun.
 Adding that it was ‘just a bit of fun’, the brunette beauty admitted hardcore 1D fans turned on her when Harry was pictured coming out of her house one morning.